-Following my first book, Daniel Beyond Death, here are the beginning two chapters from my forthcoming book (as yet untitled, and still to go through final editing!):
+Following my first book, Daniel Beyond Death, here are two sample chapters from my forthcoming book (as yet unfinished, untitled, and unedited!):

 A little bit of backstory!